-At some point of time, you may have been asked to write a certain phrase or character in subject line of your email so that your message does not end up in the recipient’s spam folder.
+At some point in time, you may have been asked to write a certain phrase or character in a subject line of your email so that your message does not end up in the recipient’s spam folder.
 This exercise will become less common with the passage of time, thanks to machine learning technology, which will tell email programs how to detect and recognize spam.
 This new technology will not only change the way inbox thinks about the incoming mail, but will also change the perception of data scientists regarding data science and data analysis.

 The Data Science Machine

 Massachusetts Institute of Technology (MIT) researchers have been able to design a new system known as Data Science Machine.
-The system tries to search hidden or buried patterns that are necessary in influencing a predicted result or outcome.
-The patterns apparently need human intuition also but the researchers have developed a big data analysis system that tries to supersede human intuition searching for buried patterns.
+The system tries to search for hidden or buried patterns that are necessary in influencing a predicted result or outcome.
+The patterns apparently need human intuition also, but the researchers have developed a big data analysis system that tries to supersede human intuition searching for buried patterns.

 The new system has been designed by Max Kanter, along with Kalyan Veeramachaneni, who is a scientist at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL).
 The new prototype will get rid of human intuition and would make the searching process faster and efficient, meaning humans might become outdated in big data analysis.
 The system would not only search for patterns, but would also design the feature set.